Roman chamomile: benefits, dosage, contraindications

 Dysmenorrhea ✪✪✪✪✪

-Traditionally, Roman chamomile infusion is used to relieve painful periods.
-Chamomile alleviates menstrual pain and disorders through its calming, anti-inflammatory, and antispasmodic effects.
-The essential oil is also recommended for external use: 5 drops diluted in a vegetable oil, massaged onto painful areas.
+Traditionally, Roman chamomile infusion is used to relieve painful menstrual periods.
+Chamomile relieves pain and menstrual disorders through its calming, anti-inflammatory and antispasmodic effects.
+The essential oil is also recommended for external use: 5 drops diluted in a vegetable oil, massaged onto the painful areas.

 Posologie